Parks-Laboratory/rqtl_pipeline/README.md

 For batch mapping on UW-Madison Cluster:

-1. Copy make_rdata.r to the directory with the csvsr R/QTL files.
-2. Open make_rdata.r with R/RStudio.
-Edit variables marked as parameters and edit mapping jobs.
-3. Run the script.
-4. Follow README in build_R directory if you have not previously compiled R for use on cluster
-5. Copy the following to the Cluster submit server: rqtl_inputs.rdata, map.r, map.sub, map.sh, R.tar.gz

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.